Complementary and Alternative Therapies

 While the terms “complementary medicine” and “alternative medicine” are sometimes used interchangeably, they actually refer to different concepts.
 Complementary medicine is the use of a non-mainstream approach in combination with traditional treatment.
 Alternative medicine is using non-mainstream approaches instead of traditional treatment.4

 Many doctors and hospitals take an integrated approach to health care, bringing together traditional and complementary medicine to treat patients with lung cancer.
-Integrated programs may offer services such as massage, acupuncture, and meditation to help cancer patients manage their symptoms and cope with side effects from treatments such as surgery, chemotherapy, or radiation therapy.4
+Integrated programs may offer services such as massage, acupuncture, and meditation to help cancer patients manage their symptoms and cope with side effects from treatments such as surgery, chemotherapy, targeted therapy, immunotherapy, or radiation therapy.4

 Complementary medicine approaches